How orthogonality influences geometric constants: Exact Birkhoff-James formula for the von Neumann-Jordan constant

-as desired. \end{proof} \begin{Theorem} Let $X$ be a Banach space.
-Then \end{Theorem} \begin{proof} For any $x, y \in S_X$, it holds that $x+y \perp_I x-y$, then This implies that Conversely, it's clearly that there is an equivalent definition of the $L_{\mathrm{YJ}}^{I}\left(\tau, \upsilon, X\right) $ constant: Thus, we can get that It follows that $L_{\mathrm{YJ}}^I(\tau, \upsilon, X)\leq\frac{4(\tau-\upsilon)^2}{\upsilon^2}+\frac{8\tau^2}{\upsilon^2}C_{\mathrm{NJ}}(X),$ as desired. \end{proof} At the end of the article, we would like to pose some open questions: \begin{Problem} What kinds of geometric constants can be equivalently expressed using isosceles orthogonal constants? \end{Problem} \begin{Problem} As is well known, geometric constants are almost always studied on the unit ball or unit sphere.
-Is the combination of a constant and the condition of isosceles orthogonality sufficient to satisfy the aforementioned conditions? \end{Problem} \begin{Problem} In this article, we mainly used the isosceles orthogonality constants to equivalently express other constants.
-Similarly, can constants be equivalently expressed based on Birkhoff-James orthogonality? \end{Problem} Inspired by Beauzamy's relevant generalization work \cite{39}, Pisier extended the concepts of the modulus of convexity and the modulus of smoothness to bounded linear operators from space \( X \) to space \( Y \) in reference \cite{33}.
-Therefore, we have the following question: \begin{Problem} How can the geometric constants of the operator version be equivalently characterized through orthogonality? \end{Problem}
+At the end of the article, we would like to pose some open questions: \begin{problem} What kinds of geometric constants can be equivalently expressed using isosceles orthogonal constants? \end{problem} \begin{problem} So far, we know that $C'_{\mathrm{N J}}(X)$ is a special case of the $L'_{\mathrm{YJ}}(\tau,\upsilon,X)$ constant, and we have proposed an isosceles orthogonal equivalent form for the $L'_{\mathrm{YJ}}(\tau,\upsilon,X)$ constant with two parameters.
+Then, are there any constants with more parameters that are generalized forms of $L'_{\mathrm{YJ}}(\tau,\upsilon,X)$ and can also be equivalently expressed by means of isosceles orthogonality? \end{problem} \begin{problem} As is well known, geometric constants are almost always studied on the unit ball or unit sphere.
+Is the combination of a constant and the condition of isosceles orthogonality sufficient to satisfy the aforementioned conditions? \end{problem}

+\begin{problem} In this paper, we primarily employ constants associated with isosceles orthogonality and Birkhoff orthogonality to provide equivalent characterizations of other geometric constants.
+This naturally raises a question: can analogous equivalent representations be established for geometric constants via other types of orthogonality? \end{problem}

+Inspired by Beauzamy's relevant generalization work \cite{39}, Pisier extended the concepts of the modulus of convexity and the modulus of smoothness to bounded linear operators from space \( X \) to space \( Y \) in reference \cite{33}.
+Therefore, we have the following question: \begin{problem} How can the geometric constants of the operator version be equivalently characterized through orthogonality? \end{problem}